GeneratedArt/main/_services/fund-raising.md

 ![Organizations](/images/illustrations/blue.png)

-## Artists

-Generative artists can leverage their unique perspective and creativity to make a meaningful impact on fund raising through generative art exhibitions.
-By collaborating with organizations, they can use their creative skills to transform data into visually compelling and thought-provoking art that captivates audiences and raises awareness for important causes.

-Working closely with creative coders, generative artists can transform complex data sets into beautiful and engaging generative art that highlights key issues and inspires action.
-They may also collaborate with data providers to ensure that they have access to the most up-to-date and accurate information.

-We recognize the power of generative art in fund raising and support generative artists in their efforts to create impactful art for important causes.
-By connecting artists with organizations and providing them with the resources they need to bring their vision to life, we are helping to promote positive change through the power of art.
-Additionally, we assist artists in securing grants and investments to support their work, ensuring that they have the funding they need to continue creating innovative generative art.

 ## Artists & Creative coders

 As a platform dedicated to nurturing creativity, we recognize the crucial role that artists and creative coders play in the world of generative art.
 Our mission is to provide a supportive and collaborative environment where artists and coders can access a range of opportunities to develop their projects.